 Many veterans are eligible to receive health care from the U.S. Department of Veterans Affairs.
 Eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions, and service-connected disability rating, status as a recent combat veteran, receipt of certain medals (e.g. Purple Heart), or income.
 “Active military service” means full-time service, other than active duty for training, as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, Environmental Science Services Administration or National Oceanic and Atmospheric Administration.
 Reservists and National Guard members who were called to active duty by the federal government are generally also eligible for VA health care if they meet the other requirements.

-Dishonorable and bad conduct discharges may make a veteran ineligible for VA benefits, and the VA is prohibited by law from providing any benefits, including healthcare, to a veteran with an outstanding felony warrant.
+Dishonorable and bad conduct discharges may make a veteran ineligible for VA benefits, and the VA is prohibited by law from providing any benefits, including health care, to a veteran with an outstanding felony warrant.
 Some family members of veterans are eligible for VA benefits as well.
-For more information, see the Family Members section of this website.
+For more information, see the “Information & Resources for Family Members” section of this guide.

 - in person at any VA Medical Center or Clinic.